-Item Description Destination table The destination table for the imported data.
-You can also use an import variable if you want the destination table to be determined by a variable.
-Source Column The number of the corresponding source column in the import source.
+Item Description Source Column The number of the corresponding source column in the import source.
 The first row in the grid corresponds with the first column in the source, and so on.
 These numbers cannot be edited.
 If you auto-generate the mappings, the name of the source column will display next to the number for reference.
 Names are only displayed when the import source is a database or a file with a header row.
+NOTE: For Ellucian imports, this field displays the source column name without a number, because the columns can be listed in any order.
 Temp Table Column The name of the column to create in the temp table to hold the imported data.
 The column name does not have to match the name of the column in the source.
 The data is imported in column order, not by name.
 Import variables can be used to define temp table column names.
+For more information, see Using variables in imports.
 NOTE: Temp table column names must follow the same rules as normal table columns.
 See Table and column naming requirements.
 Keep in mind that if you auto-generate the column mappings, the temp table column names are based on the headers in the source.
 These headers may contain spaces or other invalid naming conventions that should be manually corrected.